-A CRL file in the CRL directory will be loaded only if its extension is .crl, .pem, or .der and it is signed by the private key of the root certificate for the revoked client TLS certificates.
-The CRL sign extension must be enabled for the signing CA. corecrypto checks the validity of the CRL that is revoking the client certificates by consulting the root certificate that was used for validating the client TLS certificates.
+A CRL file in the CRL directory will be loaded only if it has extension .crl or .pem, and it must be PEM-encoded.
+It must be signed by the private key of the root certificate for the revoked client TLS certificates.
+Thus corecrypto consults the same root certificate to check the validity of client TLS certificates and of a CRL revoking those client certificates.
 If the directory contains multiple CRL files, a client certificate is treated as revoked if it is listed in one or more valid CRL files.
 You do not need to restart the service after changing or adding to the contents of the CRL directory.
 The software will automatically use the new set of files.